a4399518s/outline-client/README.md

 >
 > [![codecov](https://codecov.io/gh/Jigsaw-Code/outline-client/branch/master/graph/badge.svg?token=gasD8v5tjn)](https://codecov.io/gh/Jigsaw-Code/outline-client)

-The Outline Client is a cross-platform VPN or proxy client for Windows, macOS, iOS, Android, and ChromeOS.
-The Outline Client is designed for use with the [Outline Server](https://github.com/Jigsaw-Code/outline-server) software, but it is fully compatible with any [Shadowsocks](https://shadowsocks.org/) server.
+The Super Net Client is a cross-platform VPN or proxy client for Windows, macOS, iOS, Android, and ChromeOS.
+The Super Net Client is designed for use with the [Super Net Server](https://github.com/Jigsaw-Code/outline-server) software, but it is fully compatible with any [Shadowsocks](https://shadowsocks.org/) server.

 The client's user interface is implemented in [Polymer](https://www.polymer-project.org/) 2.0.
 Platform support is provided by [Cordova](https://cordova.apache.org/) and [Electron](https://electronjs.org/), with additional native components in this repository.

-To join our Outline Community, [sign up for the IFF Mattermost](https://internetfreedomfestival.org/wiki/index.php/IFF_Mattermost).
+To join our Super Net Community, [sign up for the IFF Mattermost](https://internetfreedomfestival.org/wiki/index.php/IFF_Mattermost).

 ## Requirements for all builds